KISDinteractive/arduino_22w/README.md

 **2_blinkWithVariables**

 _We know variables already from the [fundamentals course](https://github.com/KISDinteractive/fundamentals22w).
-Now we use 2 of them here to abstract the concrete number we use for specifying the `delay()` function, and the pin number we are referring inside the `pinMode()`and the `digitalWrite()` functions.
+Now we use 2 of them here to abstract the concrete number we use for specifying the `delay()` function, and the pin number we are referring to inside the `pinMode()`and the `digitalWrite()` functions.
 Thus, if we would change the LED pin or wanted our blinking to happen with a different speed, we need only to adjust the two values at the top and don't need to deep dive into the setup() and loop()._

 ```arduino
 int delayValue = 1000;